Inside: Here's one solution that can help a toddler at daycare or for preschool potty accidents.

 The daycare teachers prompt MORE often, trying to avoid the accidents.

-The child starts resisting the potty MORE at daycare (because they're being overprompted).
+The child starts resisting the potty MORE at daycare (because they're being overprompted and the potty trips are taking them away from the fun).

-Then the child holds their pee till they can't hold anymore.
+Then sometimes the child holds their pee till they can't hold anymore.

 The child starts feeling like they're the kid who pees in their pants.